airportyh/learn-asm/README.md

 * word count (wc) program
 * guess a number game
 * reverse guess a number game
+* possible to have the guess a number game vs a reverse guess a number game?
 * word summary program
 * calculator / tally program
+* fizzbuzz

 ## Videos